Thomas Cavendish: Departure and Atlantic crossing

 Thomas Cavendish with his three ships and 123 men set out from Plymouth, England on 21 July 1586.

 He anchored first at the island of Santa Magdalena near Punta Arenas, in the Strait of Magellan.
 There, in two hours, they killed and salted two barrels full of penguins for food.
 After extensive exploration of the many inlets, labyrinths, and intricate channels of the islands and broken lands of Tierra del Fuego and its environs they emerged from the strait into the Pacific on 24 February and sailed up the coast of South America.

 Exploring and raiding off the west coast of South America

 There on the Pacific coast he sank or captured nine Spanish ships and looted several towns of quantities of fresh food, supplies and treasure while intentionally sinking the ship Hugh Gallant to use her crew to replace crew members lost on his other ships.
-According to Hakluyt's 'Voyages' he raided an island on the coast of Ecuador (probably Isla Puna) but were repulsed with loss by local forces.
+According to Hakluyt's 'Voyages' he raided an island on the coast of Ecuador (probably Isla Puna) but was repulsed with loss by local forces.